Livanjsko Polje: Geography

 The field is located in region of Tropolje, in the southwest of Bosnia and Herzegovina, and lies between the karstic mountains of Dinara and Kamešnica on the south, Tušnica mountain on the east, Cincar and Golija mountain on the north and Šator and Staretina mountain on the west.
-Buško Blato (Buško lake) lies to the southeast, and Ždralovac to the northwest. Ždralovac is a narrow corridor by which the Livno field is connected to the Grahovsko field, between the slopes of mountains Dinara, Kamešnica and Šator.
+Buško Blato (also called Buško Lake) lies to the southeast and Ždralovac to the northwest. Ždralovac is a narrow corridor by which the Livno field is connected to the Grahovsko field, between the slopes of mountains Dinara, Kamešnica and Šator.

 Climate

 In the Neolithic age, the field was underwater.
 On the field itself there remains several lakes, of which Buško Blato has the largest accumulation in the region.
 Brežinsko jezero is another lake of note which lies on the northwest part of the field.
-When the Orlovac Hydroelectric power-plant was built in the 1960s, it altered the climate of the entire Livno region.
+When the Orlovac Hydroelectric Power Plant was built in the 1960s, it altered the climate of the entire Livno region.
 Long, cold winter months with large snowfalls with the characteristic bura wind, were replaced by rainy winters and long, warm summers.